Enforcement of Judgments

 For instance, if a parent is obligated to repay the other for a child’s medical expense within 14 days of receiving the receipt, then it is important to provide proof that the receipt was sent and that a request for payment was made.
 Likewise, communication between the parents regarding the expense will flesh out the allegation and may show that the lack of payment was willful.

 You do not need to contact your original family law attorney to bring an enforcement action.
-Don’t hesitate to contact Stern Perkoski in Evanston, Chicago or Lake Forest at (847) 868-9584 with any questions you may have regarding the enforcement of judgments.
+Don’t hesitate to contact Stern Perkoski Mendez in Evanston, Chicago, Lake Forest and Oak Brook at (847) 868-9584 with any questions you may have regarding the enforcement of judgments.
 We are committed to guiding you through the process and happy to provide a free consultation to discuss your case.